On BJP foundation day eve, PM Modi asks MPs to dedicate themselves to 'seva' | Politics

 Speaking at the BJP parliamentary meeting a day ahead of the party's foundation day, Modi cited a number of welfare schemes of the government targeting different segments of society and asked MPs to reach out to people with their details.

 Modi is also scheduled to address BJP members on Wednesday virtually.
-The party's rise in the Northeast, where it is either in power on its own or is part of the government, was also underlined in the meeting with the first woman MP from Nagaland, who was elected recently, attending it.
-Sources said BJP president J P Nadda noted that the party has achieved the feat of having 100 MPs in Rajya Sabha for the first time.
+BJP president J P Nadda underlined the party's rise in the Northeast, where it is either in power on its own or is part of a coalition government, with the first woman MP from Nagaland, Phangnon Konyak, who was elected recently, attending the meeting.
+Sources said Nadda noted that the party has achieved the feat of having 100 MPs in Rajya Sabha for the first time.

 Parliamentary Affairs Minister Pralhad Joshi told reporters that Modi asked the MPs to actively participate in the programmes. ''They should dedicate themselves to service,'' he quoted him as saying.

-MPs were also given orange caps carrying the party's name or symbol, like the one which was sported by the prime minister recently.
+MPs were given orange caps emblazoned with the party's name or symbol, like the one which was sported by the prime minister recently during his road show in Gujarat.
 Some MPs were also sporting caps carrying a photo of Modi.

+They will sport the cap during Modi's address on the foundation day from Parliament Annexe.

 Party MPs and other members will be highlighting the impact of health insurance programme 'Ayushman Bharat' and 'Jan Aushadhi Kendra', where medicines are sold at a subsidised rate, on April 7.
-The schemes to build houses for the poor and to bring piped water to every household will be at the centre of the campaign on April 8 and April 9 respectively, he said.
+The schemes to build houses for the poor and to reach piped water to every household will be at the centre of the campaign on April 8 and April 9 respectively, Joshi said.

 The birth anniversary of social reformer Jyotirao Phule and B R Ambedkar on April 9 and April 14 respectively will also be observed in a big way by the party.